All what-to-expect guides

 Therapeutic sublingual ketamine in supervised settings has very low addiction risk per published evidence.
 The episodic dosing (sessions over weeks, then monthly maintenance) is structurally different from the chronic-daily use that drives addiction.
 Tovani screens for substance-use risk during eligibility consultation.

-Difficult emotions can surface during sessions — that's sometimes part of the therapeutic effect rather than something going wrong.
-Your care team is reachable during the session if you need support.
+Difficult emotions can surface during sessions — that's often part of the therapeutic effect rather than something going wrong.
+Your support person is with you throughout, and the deep dissociative state tends to let difficult material feel observable rather than overwhelming.
 Most patients describe difficult moments as meaningful in retrospect, not damaging.
-The integration check-in afterward addresses anything that came up.
+Anything that came up is reviewed with your physician at your next telehealth visit.

 Common but manageable.
 Light eating 2+ hours before reduces the chance significantly.
 If nausea occurs, anti-nausea medications can be added to the protocol for future sessions.
 Some patients use ginger or peppermint preparations.